stephenfowler/InventoryManager/README.md

 ## How to run
 1. Pull down the repo.
 2. Open the Solution with Visual Studio which should also install the Nuget packages for its dependencies.
-3. Right click on the InventoryManagerUnitTests package inside of Solution Explorer and run all tests.
+3. Right click on the WebAPIUnitTests package inside of Solution Explorer and run all tests.

 ## Assumptions: ##